-MA 513 - 2C - Patterns, Functions and Algebraic Reasoning UAB Department of Mathematics - Fall 2024
+MA 313 - 2C - Patterns, Functions and Algebraic Reasoning UAB Department of Mathematics - Spring 2025

 Instructor: Dr. Tricia Phillips (she/her)

 Email: tphilli2@uab.edu

-Class Time: TR 11-12:15pm (Heritage Hall 226)
+Class Time: TR 11-12:15pm (University Hall 4004)

-Office Hours: MW 11:30-12:15, TR 10-10:45, or by appointment (in-person or Zoom)
+Office Hours: M 2:30-3:30, W 3:30-4:30, R 9:30-10:30, or by appointment

 Office: University Hall 4053

 Phone: 205-934-2154

-Class Materials: You will need graph paper, scissors, a ruler, colored pencils or pens, and a binder or folder to organize handouts from class.
+Class Materials: Required: graph paper and a binder or folder for organization; Optional: scissors, ruler, colored pencils/pens or highlighters.
 There is no official textbook for this course.

 Course Description: (3 semester hours).
 Problem solving experiences, inductive and deductive reasoning, patterns and functions, some concepts and applications of geometry for elementary and middle school teachers.
 Topics include linear and quadratic relations and functions and some cubic and exponential functions.
 Number sense with the rational number system including fractions, decimals, and percents will be developed in problem contexts.
 An emphasis will be on developing algebraic thinking and reasoning.
-Prerequisite: Minimum grade of C in MA 102, MA 105, MA 106, MA 107, MA 110, MA 125, or MA 225.
+Prerequisite: Minimum grade of C in MA 102, MA 105, MA 106, MA 107, MA 110, MA 125, MA 168, or MA 225.